-Canadian Aviation College was designed to fulfill a market shortage in pilots and the growing need for professionals in the aviation industry.
+Canadian Aviation College was designed to fulfill a market shortage of pilots and a growing need for professionals in the aviation industry.

 Canadian Aviation College offers diploma and modular aviation programs for all students.